codeceptjs/CodeceptJS/docs/parallel.md

 }
 ```

-### Example: Running Tests Splitted By Custom Function
+### Example: Running Tests Splitted By A Custom Function

 If you want your tests to split according to your need this method is suited for you.
-For ex: If you have 4 long running test files and 4 normal test files there chance all 4 tests end up in same worker thread.
+For example: If you have 4 long running test files and 4 normal test files there chance all 4 tests end up in same worker thread.
 For these cases custom function will be helpful.

 ```js